Dear Maria, Count Me In

-"Dear Maria, Count Me In" is a song by American rock band All Time Low.
+"Dear Maria, Count Me In" is the debut single by the American rock band All Time Low.
 The song is from their second studio album So Wrong, It's Right.
 It was released May 6, 2008, through Hopeless Records as the album's second single.
 The song became the band's first to chart on a Billboard chart, reaching No. 86 on the Pop 100, and had a music video that aired frequently on MTV.
 The commercial success of the song contributed to All Time Low's greater success with their follow-up album Nothing Personal in 2009.
 In 2011, the song was certified Gold by the RIAA for reaching 500,000 sales, and later Platinum in 2015 for reaching 1,000,000 units consumed.

 Music video

 A music video for "Dear Maria, Count Me In" was released on February 14, 2008.
 The video was directed by Travis Kopach and features the band at a strip club watching a stripper, portrayed by Gilli Messer, with the members' alter egos, portrayed by the band themselves, on the other side of the club.
 Over the course of the video, the actions of the alter egos become more nonsensical, like riding a motorcycle on stage and letting a chimpanzee dance on the pole.
 The video reaches a climax when the band members and the alter egos begin to fight, resulting in the alter egos being arrested.